Greater (film): Plot

 But with hard work, Brandon sheds fat and puts on muscle, eventually proving himself on the field and turning around everyone's opinion of him.
 By his sophomore season, Arkansas head coach Danny Ford gives him a scholarship, and Brandon earns a starting position at right guard on the offensive line.
 Inspired by Brandon, the team achieves near greatness in his senior year of 1998, all by working and practicing hard.
-After the season is over, Brandon is named an All-American, and is then drafted in the 3rd round of the 1999 NFL Draft by the Indianapolis Colts.
+After the season is over, Brandon is named an All-American, and is then drafted in the 3rd round of the 1999 NFL draft by the Indianapolis Colts.
 After attending a workout session in Indianapolis, his position coach tells him that he foresees a great career ahead for him.

 Eleven days after being drafted, Brandon is killed when he is hit head-on by a tractor trailer.
-When his brother Marty sees how much he meant to the people of his hometown and how many have shown up for his funeral, he rebuffs The Farmer, deciding to celebrate Brandon's life and move on with his own.
+His brother, Marty struggles with the unfairness of his brother's loss as the farmer continues to be the voice of doubt—challenging the love of a God who could allow this to happen.
+But as Marty leaves the stadium floor where the players have brought in flowers, his despair is obvious.
+He reaches the top of the stadium and turns to look at the mass of flowers the players brought to the field and sees a very definite statement of Brandon's message to everyone spelled out by the flowers: "We Trust".
+Marty returns to the scene of a joyful celebration of Brandon's life and message, clearly feeling a new measure of faith for his own life thanks to his brother.